EE445S Real-Time Digital Signal Processing Laboratory - Textbooks

 Supplemental Books

 The following book is a multimedia introduction to digital signal processing written at the sophomore level.
-Many of the multimedia demonstrations given in lecture will be taken from the CD ROM that comes with the book.

 References